Jacques Chirac case: Paris prosecutor seeks acquittal

 Mr Chirac, 78, is the first former French leader to stand trial since World War II, and faces up to 10 years in jail if found guilty.

 He has not been attending the trial on grounds of ill health.
-A medical report said he had memory lapses.'Two justices'
+A medical report said he had memory lapses.

 Mr Chirac, who served as mayor of Paris from 1977 to 1995, is accused on two counts of paying members of his RPR party - the predecessor of today's ruling UMP - for municipal jobs that did not exist.